stungeye/Programming-1-Notes/docs/11-pointers/04-pointers-and-objects.md

 public:
   Car() {
-      // Imagine that this factor returns a pointer to an Engine.
+      // Imagine that this factory returns a pointer to an Engine.
       // The returned memory is the resource that we are acquiring
       // during initialization.
-      engine = EngineFactor.create();
+      engine = EngineFactory.create();
   }

   ~Car() {